Fancy2209/PS3GL/README.md

 # Credits
 Fancy2209 - Author
 kd-11 - Help with GCM and the RSX in general
-Rinnegatamente - Told how to calculate the Model View Projection Matrix in a faster manner and making vitaGL, who inspired this project
+Rinnegatamente - Told how to calculate the Model View Projection Matrix in a faster manner and made vitaGL, who inspired this project